joe-at-startupmedia/pmon3/README.md

 #### Top Native [ topn ]

 This will output the resource utilization of all processes using the native `top` command that is pre-installed on most unix-based operating systems.
-It will only show those processes mangaed by (and including) the pmond process.
+It will only show those processes managed by (and including) the `pmond` process.
 The output is updated every few seconds until the process is terminated using Ctrl+C.

 ```
 pmon3 topn